Scaleup-Excellenteam/chess-ex1-ItamarEr/README.txt

 The overall time complexity of the algorithm is O(n*b^d), where n is the number of initial valid moves, b is the average number of moves per position (valid moves inside minimax) and d is the depth.

+The multithreading works as follows:
+The program uses multithreading to speed up move evaluation.
+When searching for the best move, the set of valid moves is divided among several threads.
+Each thread simulates and scores its assigned moves independently using a local copy of the board, ensuring thread safety.
+The main thread waits for all worker threads to finish, then selects the best move from the combined results.
+This parallelization significantly reduces the time required for move calculation.